biclever/biclever.github.io/team.md

 # Meet The Team

-Our team of qualified accountants and financial consultants can help your business at any stage of it's growth.
+Our team of experienced developers and BI consultants can assist your business through every step of its data analytics evolution.